 These three strategies are designed to help you earn more influence and get you to a more strategic and valued position in your company.
 Knowledge of your role, your customer and your business and being able to communicate this to your stakeholders is key to changing your situation.
 Successful implementation is another component in changing your position to one of respect and a voice of authority.
 Start implementing these strategies today to be in a better position tomorrow and get back to loving your job as a marketer.

-If you're ready to take your B2B Marketing career to the next level, learn more about our small group mentoring program, B2B Marketing Blueprint.
+If you're ready to take your B2B Marketing career to the next level, learn more about our small group mentoring program, The Confident Marketer Playbook.